-If a child has behavioural difficulties significantly greater than their peers, the class teacher and adults who work with the child will write an Individual Behaviour Plan (IBP).
+If a child has behavioural difficulties, the class teacher and adults who work with the child will write an Individual Behaviour Plan (IBP).
 This plan will be shared with the parent/carer and the child.
 If the behaviour persists with very little change and as a result, the child is at risk of exclusion, a Pastoral Support Plan (PSP) is written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
 Risk assessments are also completed to ensure a plan is put in place to address any concerns.

 After any behaviour incident we expect the child to reflect on their behaviour with an adult.
-This helps to identify why the incident happened, who has been impacted and what the child needs to do differently next time to change and improve their behaviour.
+This helps to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.
 As a school we use a 'Restorative Practice' approach to facilitate this.